ofuochi/SoftCanada/content/landing/home.md

       buttonLink: /finance
       image: /images/landing/finance_feature.svg
     grantsFeature:
-      heading: |
+      heading: >
-        ### Grants
+        ### Real Estate

-        Explore opportunities for starting your own business in Canada, learn about grants, and find networking events to help you connect with other entrepreneurs.
+        From rental tips to trusted tools, we help you make sense of Canada’s housing landscape—so your first place feels like home, not just a space.
       buttonText: Learn More
       buttonLink: /grants
       image: /images/landing/grant_feature.jpg